Operation Blue Star: Sikh militants

-Indian army
+Indian Army

 Former Indian Service Officer Ramesh Inder Singh, the then Deputy Commissioner (DC) of Amritsar in one of his interview with BBC said that even the Governor of (Indian) Punjab did not know that there would be military action and he indicated that the Operation was badly carried out and panic among foot soldiers was so evident that they were formalizing their plans on the bonnets of their vehicles.

-Brahma Chellaney, the Associated Press's South Asia correspondent, was the only foreign reporter who managed to stay on in Amritsar despite the media blackout.
-His dispatches, filed by telex, provided the first non-governmental news reports on the bloody operation in Amritsar.
-His first dispatch, front-paged by The New York Times, The Times of London and The Guardian, reported a death toll about twice of what authorities had admitted.
-According to the dispatch, about 780 militants and civilians and 400 troops had perished in fierce gun-battles.
-Chellaney reported that about "eight to ten" men suspected Sikh militants had been shot with their hands tied.
-In that dispatch, Mr. Chellaney interviewed a doctor who said he had been picked up by the army and forced to conduct postmortems despite the fact he had never done any postmortem examination before.
-In reaction to the dispatch, the Indian government charged Chellaney with violating Punjab press censorship, two counts of fanning sectarian hatred and trouble, and later with sedition, calling his report baseless and disputing his casualty figures.
-The Supreme Court of India ordered Chellaney to cooperate with Amritsar police, who interrogated him concerning his report and sources.
-Chellaney declined to reveal his source, citing journalistic ethics and the constitutional guarantee of freedom of the press.
-In September 1985 charges against Chellaney were dropped.
-The Associated Press stood by the accuracy of the reports and figures, which were "supported by Indian and other press accounts".

 Similar accusations of highhandedness by the army and allegations of human rights violations by security forces in Operation Blue Star and subsequent military operations in Punjab have been leveled by Justice V. M. Tarkunde, Mary Anne Weaver, human rights lawyer Ram Narayan Kumar, and anthropologists Cynthia Mahmood and Joyce Pettigrew.

 Some of the human rights abuses alleged to have been committed by the Indian army were: